 In this article, we are taking a look at the coal sales volume of these coal miners on an annual and trailing 12-month basis (TTM).

-Aside from the historical trend, we are also getting into the 2021 outlook for coal shipment volume provided by Peabody, Arch Resources and Alliance Resource Partners.
+Aside from the historical trend, we are also getting into the 2022 outlooks for coal shipment volume provided by Peabody, Arch Resources, and Alliance Resource Partners.

 So, let’s go take a look!